wlhlm/scripts/README.md

 __Requirements:__ `coreutils: ls`, `awk`, `sed`

 - - -
-All scripts are released under a BSD license.
+All scripts are released under a MIT license.
 See `LICENSE` for more details.